previous Basic Tutorials in Finite Element Analysis Using MSC/ PATRAN and MSC/ NASTRAN

 Italics text will indicate text that you must enter into text boxes in the PATRAN menus or text that you choose in a menu scroll box.

-1. Our first step is to create a new database:
+1. Our first step is to create a new database: From the TM choose File

 In the resulting pull down menu choose New Database